airsus/automagic/README.md

 There are four different ways of using the application.

-1. The easiest and recommended way is to simply install the application from the app installer file `automagic.mlappinstall`.
-Please see [GUI Manual](#2-gui-manual)
+1. The easiest and recommended way is to simply install the application from the [app installer](https://www.psychologie.uzh.ch/dam/jcr:ff5d0146-a477-4376-a330-ab78f3cd629b/Automagic.mlappinstall) file.
+This is the stable version.
+For more information please see [GUI Manual](#2-gui-manual)
 2. Automagic is also available as an **EEGLab** extension and you can use it to preprocess data loaded by **EEGLab** gui.
 See [Automagic as EEGLab extension](#3-automagic-as-eeglab-extension)
 3. You can also use the preprocessing files independent from the gui.
 See [Application structure](#4-application-structure) and [How to run the app from the code](#5-how-to-run-the-application-from-the-code)
 4. Or if you wish to make any modifications to any part of the application, be it the gui or the preprocessing part, you can run the application from the code instead of the installer file.
+This version has always the latest modifications.
 See [Application structure](#3-application-structure) and [How to run the app from the code](#5-how-to-run-the-application-from-the-code)

 ## 2. GUI Manual